AT-290690/fez/README.md

 <img width="128" src="./logo.svg"/>
 </p>

-Immutable Lisp interpreted & compiled by/to JavaScript
+Immutable Lisp interpreted & compiled by & to JavaScript

 - NO Mutations
 - NO Types